-Kathryn (Zadrozny) Hadley is a professor of physics, enthusiastic about teaching many aspects of physics, and dedicated to pursuing her
+Kathryn (Zadrozny) Hadley is an instructor of physics, enthusiastic about teaching many aspects of physics, and dedicated to pursuing her

 research in astrophysics theory.

 In about 1974 Kathy and her husband Jay started a career herding sheep in the western United state.
 They loved the outdoors and met a sheep herder couple Tom and Marielou while camping.
 They planted the seed that was latter to grow into 25 years of

 herding sheep.
 See Sheep Herder photo gallery

 After her sheep herding job near Yakima Washington ended Kathy got in a worker retraining program and enrolled in YVCC.

 Kathryn graduated with a Ph.D. in Physics from the University of